ryanontheinside/ComfyUI_RyanOnTheInside/readme.md

 *Examples showcasing various effects using particle emitters, vortices, and other node features*

-##### 🆕 Recent Updates
+##### 🆕 Recent Updates:

+- 9/28/24 - **Video TARGET**: Adds video as a feature target!
+While all feature targets are inherently *tiiime* based, this additional allows for *video-level* modulation as opposed to modulating individual frames to varying degrees over time.
+Novel!
--9/27/24 - MIDI feature bug fix
+- 9/27/24 - MIDI feature bug fix
--9/25/24 - **FlexImageContrast**: Adds contrast and brightness to images, with an option to preserve luminosity.
+- 9/25/24 - **FlexImageContrast**: Adds contrast and brightness to images, with an option to preserve luminosity.
--9/15/24 - **alot** Depth From Shape, Audio Pitch Feature, Pitch Range  filters, new MIDI keybord for Pitch Range specification, Image from audio, mask from audio, Improved depth chamber, wave propagation, emanating rings,   and a lot more
+- 9/15/24 - **alot** Depth From Shape, Audio Pitch Feature, Pitch Range  filters, new MIDI keybord for Pitch Range specification, Image from audio, mask from audio, Improved depth chamber, wave propagation, emanating rings,   and a lot more
 - 9/8/24 - **Area Feature**: Adds area  as a  driving reactivity feature!
 - 9/7/24 - **Proximity Feature**: Adds proximity as a driving reactivity feature!
 Allows for the distince of objects from one another to control other nodes.
 - 9/5/24 - **FlexImageParallax**: Add illusory depth.